 Note that it is a basic dataset, in a real-life scenario you may encounter many complex and large datasets.

-2 Methods to Search Multiple Items with Filter in Excel
+How to Search Multiple Items with Filter in Excel: 2 Methods

 1. Using Basic Filter Option